 While Universal doesn’t have as big of a footprint as Disney, they do offer some excellent lodging options often at a much lower cost than a comparable hotel at Disney.

-Hot Tip: If you are a Universal fan and are planning on purchasing a Universal Express Unlimited pass, consider staying at one of Universal’s Premier hotels which gives them to guests complimentary — a savings of $129 per person!
+Hot Tip: If you are a Universal fan and are planning on purchasing a Universal Express Unlimited pass, consider staying at one of Universal’s Premier hotels which gives them to guests complimentary — a savings of about $100 per person!

 Universal, in general, tends to be more budget-friendly than Disney and the Surfside Inn and Suites is no exception.
 A fun, surf-vibe design will have you and your family feeling laid back and ready to vacation in no time.